Rigidity of Graded Integral Domains and of their Veronese Subrings: Introduction

 The above statement differs from Thm 1.2 of \cite{Chitayat-Daigle:cylindrical} in two ways.
 Firstly, this version is restricted to the case of $\Nat$-gradings, whereas the original version covers $\Integ$-gradings.
 Secondly, part (b) of the original version only asserts the equivalence of (i--iii); the fact that (iii) implies (iv) follows from Cor.\ \ref{1D0x2mv4yhhtfukCs1unc3t46bisgf9f2} of the present article.\footnote{Alternatively, one can obtain that (i) implies (iv) as follows.
 First, we note that if $B$ is normal and saturated in codimension $1$ then so is $B^{(d)}$ for every $d$ (by Lemma \ref{98767gh11dmdffkll0ahcchvr0vfesh8263543794663cnir} and Cor.\ \ref{mMpPiq13096gxvbw5resip0tfs}).
 Secondly, if $\Proj B$ has a basic cylinder then so does $\Proj B^{(d)}$ for every $d$ (because $\Proj B \isom \Proj B^{(d)}$).
 So ``(i) implies (iv)'' follows by applying ``(i) implies (ii)'' to the ring $B^{(d)}$.}

-Except for Rem.\ \ref{iytd43J45628c93j} and Ex.\ \ref{lBoibhgxfd7ii03A8vevcCxEvv82}, we will not consider cylinders outside of this introduction.
-The purpose of the above discussion is twofold: to help connecting the results of this article to existing literature, and to suggest the idea that the set
+Except for Rem.\ \ref{iytd43J45628c93j}, Ex.\ \ref{lBoibhgxfd7ii03A8vevcCxEvv82} and Rem.\ \ref{24799F47-1201-4FF5-A50D-93EB60154D1C}, we will not consider cylinders outside of this introduction.
+The purpose of the above discussion is twofold: to help connect the results of this article to existing literature, and to suggest the idea that the set

 (which we define for any $\Integ$-graded domain $B$ of characteristic $0$) is an interesting object of study.
 For instance, it is natural to ask if there is an easily computable number $d \in \Nat \setminus \{0\}$ with the property that $\NR(B) \neq \emptyset$ $\Leftrightarrow$ $d \in \NR(B)$.
 Or we can ask if $\NR(B)$ can be an arbitrary subset of $\Nat \setminus \{0\}$, or if it necessarily has some kind of structure.
 These questions are the starting point of the present article, and one of our objectives --- though not the only one --- is to describe the properties of $\NR(B)$.
-As we already mentioned just after Thm \ref{edh83yf6r79hvujhxu6wrefji9e}, one of our results (Cor.\ \ref{1D0x2mv4yhhtfukCs1unc3t46bisgf9f2}) states that if $B$ is normal and saturated in codimension $1$ then $\NR(B)$ is either $\emptyset$ or $\Nat\setminus\{0\}$.
-Under weaker assumptions, Cor.\ \ref{p98qy386e523brxhbfc6ghvc63x2345618q30} and Prop.\ \ref{finiteprimitiveset534823i93i} give a partial description of $\NR(B)$.
+As an example, consider the $\Nat$-graded normal domain